Bartmr/estirador/BREAKING-CHANGES.md

 > This file tracks breaking changes that need to be resolved when updating your project, along with instructions on how to do it.

+- Rolled back to `typeorm` and `@nestjs/typeorm`
+  - Rollback imports and previous changes
 - Forked `typeorm` and `@nestjs/typeorm`
   - Do a find and replace for `'typeorm'`, `"typeorm"`, `typeorm:`, `'@nestjs/typeorm'`, `"@nestjs/typeorm"`, `@nestjs/typeorm:` and replace with `typeorm-bartmr` and `nestjs-typeorm-bartmr`
 - Updated Node version